thomasjngo/Credit-Risk-Classification/README.md

   - For Class 0: There are 18,765 instances of Class 0.
   - For Class 1: There are 619 instances of Class 1.

-- **Accuracy**: The overall correctness of the model, calculated as the ratio of correctly predicted samples to the total number of samples.
-The overall accuracy of the model is 0.99, indicating the model is 99% accurate.

-- **Macro Avg**: The unweighted average of the metrics for each class, not considering class imbalance.
-The macro average precision, recall, and F1-score are 0.92, 0.95, and 0.94, respectively.

 - **Weighted Avg**: The average of the metrics for each class, weighted by the number of true instances for each class.
 The weighted average precision, recall, and F1-score are all 0.99.

 ## Summary ##
+The overall accuracy of the model is extremely high at 0.99 meaning there is 99% correctly predicted samples to the total number of samples.
+The macro average is the average of the metrics of each class without considering class imbalance with precision, recall, and F1-score are 0.92, 0.95, and 0.94, respectively.
+The weighted average is the average of the metrics for each class with precision, recall, and F1-score are 0.99, 0.99, and 0.99, respectively.